google/fonts/ofl/enriqueta/upstream_info.md

 - **Confidence**: HIGH
 - **What's needed**: Add `commit: "c1dbf07dd69dc7146e073a549810166587c65de3"` to the source block in METADATA.pb
 - **Override config**: Already in place at `ofl/enriqueta/config.yaml`

+## Commit Added (MEDIUM confidence)

+Commit `bdb2460d4ea80582af5d55c790650e645c629e8a` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2019-07-08).
+This assumes the upstream HEAD at onboarding time was the commit used.